Harvard vs Yale vs Princeton: Which Ivy League University Is Right for You?

 • Harvard & UPenn (Wharton): Top choices for finance, consulting, and management.

-• Harvard & Princeton: Excellent for engineering and technology careers.
+• Harvard & Princeton: Strong for engineering and technology careers.

 • Yale & Columbia: Best for arts, journalism, and diplomacy.